antoniomo/antoniomo.github.io/content/post/id1.md

 Whenever we deal with entities in a software system, from user accounts to blog posts, it's common to want to be able to refer to those with a unique, non-ambiguous identifier, sometimes also for database storage under a unique key.
+On this part we'll discuss sequential *UIDs* as an introduction to the topic, and afterwards we can start with more juicy and practical content on the rest of the series.

 ## Sequential UIDs

-On basic systems, these *Unique Identifiers (UID)* could be just a sequential or incremental counter, where each new entity gets the next item in the sequence as it's ID.
+On basic systems, these *Unique Identifiers (UID)* could be just a sequential or incremental counter, where each new entity gets the next item in the sequence as its ID.
 If the system is rebooted, it will have to store the last assigned ID, load it and keep on going.

 But what happens if our system has to deal with multiple new entities